MasonProtter/SumTypes.jl/README.md

 true
 ```

 But this isn't particularly interesting.
-More intesting is sum types which can **enclose data**.
+More interesting are sum types which can **enclose data**.
 Let's explore a very fundamental sum type (fundamental in the sense that all other sum types may be derived from it):

 ```julia